Trusted WordPress tutorials, when you need them most.

 You need to click on the ‘Network’ tab and then reload your website.
 As the page reloads, you will be able to see how your browser loads each file.

-Optimize WordPress Plugin Assets Manually
+How to Manually Optimize WordPress Plugin Assets (Advanced)

 The proper way to load scripts and stylesheets in WordPress is by using the wp_enqueue_style and wp_enqueue_script functions.

-This way you will be able to load all of them at once, minimizing the http requests and effectively decreasing your page load time.
+This way, you will be able to load all of them at once, minimizing the HTTP requests and effectively decreasing your page load time.

 Let’s see how to easily deregister stylesheets and JavaScript files in WordPress.

-Disable Plugin Stylesheets in WordPress
+How to Manually Disable Plugin Stylesheets in WordPress (Advanced)

 First, you will need to find the name or handle of the stylesheet that you want to deregister.
 You can locate it using your browser’s inspect tool.